calebnjw/mattlieberis/README.md

 1. Current problem: Page is static. random number is generated once at build, and served to github pages:

-- Necessary Change 1: rewrite page to use useEffect to generate random number on each load.
+   1. Necessary Change 1: rewrite page to use useEffect to generate random number on each load.
-- Possible Option 1: store .json in local storage, and read from there.
+   2. Possible Option 1: store .json in local storage, and read from there.
-- Possible Option 2: create static pages of every single quote using generateStaticParams (which enables page linking from the all page).
+   3. Possible Option 2: create static pages of every single quote using generateStaticParams (which enables page linking from the all page).

+2. Another problem: IMAGES ARE NOT BEING REFERENCED CORRECTLY.

+   1. I need to figure out how to configure the basePath correctly. it's trying to fetch from /replyall.jpg rather than /mattlieberis/replyall.jpg despite "isProd" returning "true".

-2. Need to put the quote in the middle of the page.
+3. Need to put the quote in the middle of the page.
-3. Make the accordion with description expand upwards.
+4. Make the accordion with description expand upwards.
-4. Make the about page one big accordion??? is that even good UX?
+5. Make the about page one big accordion??? is that even good UX?
-5. Add the (scramble in)[https://www.fancycomponents.dev/docs/components/text/scramble-in] effect for the quote.
+6. Add the (scramble in)[https://www.fancycomponents.dev/docs/components/text/scramble-in] effect for the quote.
-6. Add a github link in nav bar.
+7. Add a github link in nav bar.
-7. Do up the about page!
+8. Do up the about page!

-- About the podcast.
+   1. About the podcast.
-- About why I created this project!
+   2. About why I created this project!
 Why though?